← Back to all work

 AI as a design partner

-Using Claude throughout the process — from scoping questions to Figma MCP automation — showed how AI can accelerate the full design workflow without sacrificing quality or craft.
+Using Claude throughout — from scoping questions to Figma MCP automation — showed how AI can accelerate the full design workflow without sacrificing quality or craft.

 Scope before you design

-The structured concept definition phase at the start prevented rework later.
-Knowing exactly who the users are and what the product needs to do before touching Figma is always worth the time.
+The structured concept definition phase prevented rework later.
+Knowing exactly who the users are before touching Figma is always worth the time.

 Plain language is a design decision